a2stuff/a2d/docs/Selector_List_Format.md

    Number of entries (0-8) in the "run list".
-The are the entries shown in DeskTop's Selector menu, and the first 8 entries shown in DeskTop's "Run an Entry ..." dialog and Selector's dialog.
+The are the entries shown in DeskTop's Selector menu, and the first 8 entries shown in DeskTop's "Run an Entry..." dialog and Selector's dialog.

 +001: NumOtherRunListEntries (byte)

    Number of entries (0-16) in the "other run list".
-These entries are only shown in DeskTop's "Run an Entry ..." dialog and Selector's dialog.
+These entries are only shown in DeskTop's "Run an Entry..." dialog and Selector's dialog.